saadazghour/saadazghour/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on JavaScript | ReactJS | NextJS and TypeScript .
+- 🔭 I’m currently working on JavaScript, TypeScript, NextJS and React.

 - 🌱 I’m currently learning JavaScript && Algorithm

 - 📫 How to reach me: saad.azghour@gmail.com